kapturoff/rss-bot/README.md

 ```sh
 npm run build
 ```
-3. Add your settings to botConfig.json (as example: token of your bot, database name, etc...)
+3. Open your code editor and add your settings to botConfig.json _(as example: token of your bot, database name, etc...)_
-4. Type
+4. Open your terminal again and type the following:
 ```sh
 npm start
 ```